-2.2.28 Financial Transaction Tax ("FTT")
+2.2.27 Financial Transaction Tax ("FTT")

-On 14 February 2013, the EU Commission adopted a proposal for a Council Directive (the "Draft Directive") on a common financial transaction tax ("FTT").
+On 14 February 2013, the EU Commission adopted a proposal for a Council Directive (the "Draft Directive") implementing enhanced cooperation in the area of financial transaction tax ("FTT") in Belgium, Germany, Estonia, Greece, Spain, France, Italy, Austria, Portugal, Slovenia and Slovakia (the "participating Member States").
+However, Estonia withdrew from the enhanced cooperation, making a total of 10 participating Member States.

-The proposed FTT has very broad scope and could, if introduced in its current form, apply to certain dealings in Bonds (including secondary market transactions) in certain circumstances.
-The issuance and subscription of Bonds should, however, be exempt.
+The proposed FTT has a very broad scope and could, if introduced in its current form, apply to certain dealings in bonds in certain circumstances.
+The issuance and subscription of bonds is exempt from the FTT in the current Draft Directive.